About Logarhythmic Collective

 Full bio here.

-Benjamin Morris is a Miami-based saxophonist whose multifaceted musical abilities have resulted in myriad opportunities during his promising career.
+Benjamin Morris is a Kentucky-based saxophonist whose multifaceted musical abilities have resulted in myriad opportunities during his promising career.
 Since 2017, Morris became one of three saxophonists on the New World Symphony (Michael Tilson-Thomas, artistic director) roster, with recent performances of works by Bernstein and Prokofiev.
 Previously, Morris completed a Master of Music degree at Carnegie Mellon University in Pittsburgh, Pennsylvania.
 While there, Morris won the 2017 Wind Ensemble Concerto Competition.
 During his time in Pittsburgh, he performed with the Pittsburgh Ballet Orchestra, Johnstown Symphony Orchestra, the Butler Symphony Orchestra, the Balcony Big Band, and the Tuesday Night Big Band.
 Morris is a founding member of the Bridges Saxophone Quartet, a modern professional sax quartet focused on bridging the gap between classical and jazz chamber music and expanding the repertoire in both genres.
 He is also a founding member of Deco Saxophone Quartet.
-Currently, Morris is enrolled as a Doctor of Musical Arts student at the University of Miami where he is studying with Dale Underwood.
-He is currently on faculty at Florida International University.
+Morris graduated with his Doctor of Musical Arts in Saxophone Performance at the University of Miami in 2022 where he studied with Dale Underwood.
+He is currently on faculty at Morehead State University.